stephenreid321/lumen/README.md

 * Visit `$DOMAIN`.
 (You should be automatically logged in as an administrator.
 If not, sign in with the email address 'admin@example.com' and the password 'lumen'.)
 Change the admin name, email address and password.

 * Visit /config and 'Create notification script'.
-Add additional configuration variables via dokku config:set lumen.
+Add additional configuration variables via `dokku config:set lumen VAR=$VAR`.
 You're done!

 ## Switching mail servers